Jaemin-c/valorant-analysis/README.md

 ### Model Assessment

 This logistic regression model offers a simple and interpretable baseline.
 While it achieves high overall accuracy (due to the imbalance in class labels), it fails to effectively identify **Radiant** players — yielding zero recall and F1-score for that class.
 This demonstrates the need for more sophisticated feature engineering and class imbalance handling in our final model.
 Despite its limitations, this baseline serves as a useful point of reference for comparison.

+While the **overall accuracy is high (0.97)**, this result is misleading due to **severe class imbalance** — the model predicts nearly all samples as "Immortal."
+As a result, performance for the **Radiant** class is **extremely poor**, with **zero precision, recall, and F1-score**.

+#### Conclusion:
+We do **not consider this model “good”** despite its high accuracy.
+It fails to generalize to the minority class (Radiant players), which is critical for a fair and informative classifier.
+This motivates the need for feature engineering, class imbalance handling, and model tuning in our final model to improve overall balance and recall across both classes.